viky-ai/website/doc/guides/getting-started/index.md

   </p>
 </aside>

-- `12`: Number.
+- `12`: Number
-- `avenue`: Road type.
+- `avenue`: Road type
-- `de Flandres`: Road name.
+- `de Flandres`: Road name
-- `75019`: Postal code (i.e. a specific pattern of numbers).
+- `75019`: Postal code (i.e. a specific pattern of numbers)
-- `Paris`: City.
+- `Paris`: City

-It could optionally contain information about the apartment, building, floor.
+Optionally, it could contain information about the apartment, building, floor.

-viky.ai contains already some generic agents to help you in this creation: numbers and French cities.
+viky.ai already contains some generic agents - numbers and French cities - to help you in this creation.

 We will create a module (named *Agents* in viky.ai's world) able to identify each part of the address, and a postal address.

 ## Create an agent

 Login to viky.ai.
-You will then come to an interface listing the available agents.
+You will then see an interface listing the available agents.
 Then click on the **New Agent** button.

 ![Application screenshot](img/01_new_agent.png "UI listing the available agents")